-The Aurora Borealis or Northern Lights is a light phenomenon that occurs as a result of solar winds reaching earth’s outer atmosphere and burning different gases to give a range of different colours.
-The best place to see them would surely be from a very high viewpoint just outside earth’s atmosphere.
+The Aurora Borealis, or Northern Lights, is a light phenomenon that occurs as a result of solar winds reaching Earth’s outer atmosphere and burning different gases to give a range of different colours.
+The best place to see them would surely be from a very high viewpoint just outside the earth’s atmosphere.
 Where the spacemen float around in the space station is perfect.

-In Iceland there is a ring road which more or less follows the coast around the entire country.
-The real challenge is to escape the glow from the city lights and to find decent weather.
+In Iceland, there is a ring road that more or less follows the coast around the entire country.
+The real challenge is to escape the glow from the city lights and find decent weather.
 Decent weather!
-Yes, you will be in Iceland for the winter months (you can’t see them in the summer) and the weather can be really extreme.
+Yes, you will be in Iceland for the winter months (you can’t see them in the summer), and the weather can be really extreme.

 The ideal weather is to have no clouds.
-A few clouds are ok.
+A few clouds are okay.
 If it is raining, forget it!
-Wind is fine, but you have to be careful with your camera tripod because it is not fun when that blows over.
+The wind is fine, but you have to be careful with your camera tripod because it is not fun when that blows over.
 The trouble with Arctic winds is that it feels 50 degrees colder.
 The other problem with severe weather is that it makes travel very difficult.
 Those clear skies can bring black ice conditions.
-Even a careful driver can get into a mess very quickly and especially an in-experienced driver with a large 4X4 who is not used to Winter Driving.
+Even a careful driver can get into a mess very quickly, especially an inexperienced driver with a large 4X4 who is not used to Winter Driving.

-Iceland in the winter is a total adventure, an unforgettable experience, but it is not for people with a nervous disposition.
+Iceland in the winter is a total adventure and an unforgettable experience, but it is not for people with a nervous disposition.
 It is important to check the weather conditions before you travel and ensure that you have enough provisions to survive if you get stuck.

 How to photograph the Northern Lights Tutorial